eggfairy/DATA3888_Shiny/Shiny/Readme.txt

 Step 1: Upload Image
-- Upload a .jpg, .jpeg, or .png file.
+- Upload a .jpg, .jpeg, or .png file

 Image will be saved a copy in /image file, temporaily

 Step 2: Denoise Image
-- Select a denoising model from the dropdown.
+- Select a denoising model from the dropdown
-- View original and denoised images side by side.
+- View original and denoised images side by side

 Image will be saved a copy in /image file, temporaily Please store denoiser model in /denoiser

 Step 3: Analyze Image
-- Select a model such as CNN, SVM, or KNN.
+- Select a model such as CNN, SVM, or KNN
-- Run analysis to predict cancer likelihood (randomized for simulation).
+- Run analysis to predict cancer rate

 Please store model in /model

 Step 4: View Result
-- Displays the result and processed image.
+- Displays the result and processed image
 - Clicking 'Finish' will:
   - Save the result image and a text file with current Sydney time in `result/`
   - Delete temp files in /image